guillempuche/nx-expo-next-tamagui/README.md

 ## Setup the repo

 - Test it with NodeJS v18.
-You can use Node Version Manager or [NVM](https://github.com/nvm-sh/nvm) or [fnm](https://github.com/Schniz/fnm) to manage multiple Node versions.
+You can use [NVM](https://github.com/nvm-sh/nvm) (Node Version Manager) or [fnm](https://github.com/Schniz/fnm) to manage multiple Node versions.
 - Install `yarn` and enable the latest version with running this command `yarn set version berry`.
-You can use npm easily, just delete:
+You can use `npm` easily, just delete:
-  - Field `packageManager` on `package.json`
+  - The `packageManager` field in `package.json`
-  - `yarn.lock` file
+  - The `yarn.lock` file
 - Replace the monorepo's name for yours.
 Get tge name found in `package.json` field `name` (e.g. `nx-expo-next-tamagui`), find all of them around the code and replace them for your desired name.

 > Don't consider this character `@`, we don't replace or migrate it.